What Is a Nutraceutical Merchant Account?

 High-Risk Nutraceutical Payment Gateway Support

-To process credit cards for your nutraceutical business, you will need a merchant account and payment gateway.
+To process credit cards for your nutraceutical business, you will need a merchant account and a payment gateway.
 It’s better to use a high-risk nutraceutical payment gateway to avoid any challenges.
 The gateway you choose should come with enhanced fraud detection, recurring billing, and chargeback management.

 Recurring Billing & Subscription Support